gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 confirm the documentation requirements, plus the mentioned feature description and use cases, which can be reused in docs.
 They can bring in a technical writer for discussion or help, and can be called upon themselves as a doc reviewer.
-- **Technical Writers**: review doc requirements in issues, track issues and MRs that contain docs changes, help with any questions throughout the authoring/editing process, and review all new and updated docs content after it's merged (unless a pre-merge review request is made).
+- **Technical Writers**: Review doc requirements in issues, track issues and MRs that contain docs changes, help with any questions throughout the authoring/editing process, and review all new and updated docs content after it's merged (unless a pre-merge review request is made).

-Any of the above roles, or others in the GitLab community, can also author documentation improvements that are not associated with a new/changed feature.
+Beyond this process, any member of the GitLab community can also author documentation improvements that are not associated with a new or changed feature.
+See the [Documentation improvement workflow](improvement-workflow.md).

 ## When documentation is required